edgewood1/blog/JS-ecology/0-ecology.md

 These tools check your code for correctness, style, or consistency.
 They don’t change your code (unless auto-fix is enabled), but enforce rules.

-File	Tool	Purpose
-.eslintrc	ESLint	Lints JavaScript/TypeScript for bugs and code quality issues .prettierrc	Prettier	Formats code for consistent style .stylelintrc (optional)	Stylelint	Lints CSS or styled components
+- ESLint: Lints JavaScript/TypeScript for bugs and code quality issues (.eslintrc)
+- Prettier: Formats code for consistent style (.prettierrc)
+- Stylelint: Lints CSS or styled components (.stylelintrc)

 ➡️ Think of these as “rule enforcers” — they check that your code meets team or industry standards.